Conversations About Electric Cars And Desserts Have Become The Norm At Social Gatherings

 2).
 Do not buy the most expensive EV

-If you are new to EVs, I would suggest to start with a smaller budget for your first electric car.
+If you are new to EVs, I would suggest to start with a smaller budget for your first green electric car.
 It is better to upgrade overtime, instead of finding yourself stranded with an expensive car you can hardly afford.
 Of course, cheapest is not always the best and I would suggest looking at the mid range.
 Nissan Leaf, Renault Zoe and Kia e-Niro are certainly worth considering.

 The desserts and the conversation on EVs will no doubt continue.
 In time, the discussions will evolve to comparing driving experiences of EV drivers as the adoption of electric cars matures.